-Organically grown Woad – Isatis tinctoria, in an 8 cm pot.
-A biennial or short-lived perennial growing up to 1.2 m (4 ft) with rosettes of lance-shaped, bluish-green leaves and clusters of small, yellow flowers blooming in early summer.
-Commonly found in disturbed areas and well-drained soils.
+Organically grown Woad – Isatis tinctoria in a 9cm pot.
+A biennial or short lived perennial growing up to 1.2m (4ft) with rosettes of lance shaped, bluish-green leaves and clusters of small, yellow flowers blooming in early summer.
+Commonly found in disturbed areas and well drained soils, Woad is both ornamental and historically significant.

 Folklore